Salohkin/ThomasTheThumpEngine/ModPackage/ThomasTheThumpEngine/README.md

+## Description
-A Lethal Company mod that plays the Thomas the Tank Engine theme when a thumper is chasing a player.
+Plays the Thomas the Tank Engine theme whenever a thumper starts chasing you.

+## WIP
+Working on transmitting the Thomas theme through walkie-talkies.

+## Changelog
+#### Version 1.0.1
+The mod actually should work now, my bad :P